18 Romania Travel Tips (By A Solo Female Traveller)

 18. Use any European data package

-If you have a SIM card from another EU country, you can use your data like normal.
-So handy!
+If you have a SIM card from another EU country, you can use your data as normal.

 Thanks for reading my Romania travel tips!